Last updated 18 min read

 Side Effects

-As you you might have already noticed, it's not so obvious where we should put async work: network requests, database fetches and other I/O operations, timer events, location service callbacks etc.
+As you might have already noticed, it's not so obvious where we should put async work: network requests, database fetches and other I/O operations, timer events, location service callbacks, etc.

-Things, that in UDF world are called "side effects".
+Things, that in the UDF world are called "side effects".

-There are debates where to put them, no single correct opinion and several common patterns that are applied in different combinations in all UDF architectures libraries.
+There are debates about where to put them, no single correct opinion, and several common patterns, that are applied in different combinations in all UDF architecture libraries.

-One of the ways to handle side effects is to introduce some special kind of executable actions, like AsyncAction that would perform some async work and then dispatch more actions when work is done.
+One of the ways to handle side effects is to introduce a special kind of executable action, like AsyncAction.
+When dispatched it would be executed at some point, perform some async work, and then dispatch more actions back to the store when the work is done.

 protocol AsyncAction: Action {